omeka/omeka-s-enduser/docs/modules/mapping.md

 - Trouble with timelines: Ensure you have the Numeric Data Types module installed and active, and that your selected date metadata field is formatted correctly as a Numeric Data Type using resource templates.
 Items with mapping data but without date data will not show, nor will items with date data but without mapping data, as maps with timelines require both.
 - Trouble with items appearing on your maps: Ensure all items are added to your site under the Resources tab.
 Ensure the items have valid mapping data in their individual Mapping tabs.
 Test the Map Browse page, found at `yoursite/mapping/index/browse`.
 Test a simple Map by Attachments page block with a few items you know are geolocated correctly.
 - Trouble with maps appearing on item pages or item set pages: Add the Mapping resource page block to a region provided by your theme, by going to [Site > Theme > Configure resource pages](../sites/site_theme.md#configure-resource-pages).
+- Trouble saving overlays: There is a "Save overlay" button that must be clicked when an overlay is being entered or edited.
+Be sure to save each edit and then save the page.